 Access data visualizations, reports, and analytical tools to track progress.

-While there is no administrative requirement that the science in a new A0 application be substantively different from any previously reviewed submission, it is not allowable to have duplicate or highly overlapping applications under review at the same time as per 2.3.7.4 Submission of Resubmission…
+While there is no administrative requirement that the science in a new A0 application be substantively different from any previously reviewed submission, it is not allowable to have duplicate or highly overlapping applications under review at the same time as per 2.3.7.4 Resubmission of an Unfunded…

 Most competing grant applications to NIH require electronic submission using the SF424 (R&R) application forms.
 Electronic submission involves two separate systems working together – the federal portal Grants.gov and the NIH eRA Commons.
 The Office of Extramural Research provides information on…